 Health apps have become a booming sector in tech, and a cornerstone of many people’s wellness regimen — right alongside regular exercise and a healthy diet.

-This has been especially true over the last couple of years.
-In the early days of the pandemic, when most people were stuck in their homes and hospitals were being overrun, mental health startups like Headspace and Talkspace positioned themselves as antidotes for the mounting stress, and have since become a popular way for people to access therapy from home.
-Meanwhile, fitness and weight loss apps have experienced tailwinds of their own.
+In the early days of the pandemic, when most people were stuck in their homes and hospitals were being overrun, mental health startups positioned themselves as antidotes for the mounting stress, and have since become a popular way for people to access therapy from home.
+Meanwhile, fitness and weight-loss apps have experienced tailwinds of their own.

-Whether they’re coupled with wearable devices, offered as a benefit by users’ employers or even prescribed by a doctor, there are hundreds of applications designed to support better mind and body.
-You can read about 21 of them right here.
+Whether they’re coupled with wearable devices, offered as a benefit by users’ employers or even prescribed by a doctor, there are hundreds of applications designed to support a better mind and body.
+You can read about 24 of them right here.

 Top Health Apps for a Better Mind and Body